Abhilasha-QA/CoverFlow/README.md

              IBOutlet UICollectionView *collCoverFlow;
          }

- 2.Add CustomFlowLayout to MIViewController, then set delegate for it
+ 2. Add CustomFlowLayout to MIViewController, then set delegate for it

          - (void)initialize
             {